univec-ai/postvec/web/docs/install/setup.md

 ```

 ::: tip Expected
-Both extensions present.
-At least one model if inference is reachable.
+Both extensions are present.
+At least one model is listed when inference is
+reachable.
-`worker_last_beat` is recent and moves if you wait and look again.
+`worker_last_beat` is recent and advances between samples.
 :::

-## Manual configuration (you own it)
+## Manual configuration

-Only if you deliberately do not want the CLI to own the file:
+Manual configuration keeps the file outside CLI ownership:

 ```ini
 shared_preload_libraries = 'postvec'